Essential norms of pointwise multipliers in the non-algebraic setting: Statements and declarations

 We are very grateful to Lech Maligranda for careful reading of an early draft for our work and all his helpful advise, and to Pawe{\l} Kolwicz for all the hints that led us back on the right track.
-Moreover, both authors would like to express their thanks to Damian Kubiak for sharing his paper with them.
+We thank Anton Schep for drawing our attention to \cite{PS88}.
+Moreover, both authors would like to express their thanks to Damian Kubiak for sharing his paper \cite{Kub14} with them.
 We also thank Karol Le{\' s}nik for some useful discussions.
 Last but not least, we feel obligated to our dear friends Przemys{\l}aw Trela and Mariusz {\.
 Z}yluk for some, as usual, interesting comments about our work.
+We also apologize for the long delay in preparing of the final version of this work.